danzin/petsitter/README.md

  - Landing page of PetSitter (early prototype)
   ![image](https://github.com/user-attachments/assets/1ebb8b3a-5b64-417d-83eb-f02625f04f9d)

-## ✨ Planned features

- - Browse and book trusted pet sitters.
- - Manage user profiles and preferences.
- - Leave reviews and ratings for sitters or owners.

 ## 📌 Note
 This app is not production-ready.
 Many features are still under development, and some functionalities might not work as intended yet.
 It's like